AskNowQA/VANiLLa/README.md

 ## Introduction

-Question Answering (QA) has been an active field of research in the past years with significant developments in the area of Question Answering over Knowledge Graphs (KGQA).
-In spite of all the notable advancements, current KGQA datasets only provide the answers as resource or literals rather than full sentences.
-Thus, template-based verbalizations are usually employed for representing the answers in natural language.
-This deficiency is a ramification of the scarcity of datasets for verbalizing KGQA responses.
-Hence, we provide the VANiLLa dataset which aims at reducing this gap.
-Our dataset consists of over 100k simple questions adapted from the CSQA and SimpleQuestionsWikidata datasets along with their answers in natural language sentences.
-In this paper, we describe the dataset creation process and dataset characteristics.
-We also present multiple baseline models adapted from current state-of-the-art Natural Language Generation (NLG) architectures.
+In the last years, there have been significant developments in the area of Question Answering over Knowledge Graphs (KGQA).
+Despite all the notable advancements, current KGQA datasets only provide the answers as the direct output result of the formal query, rather than full sentences incorporating question context.
+For achieving coherent answers sentence with the question's vocabulary,  template-based verbalization so are usually employed for a better representation of answers, which in turn require extensive expert intervention.
+Thus, making way for machine learning approaches; however, there is a scarcity of datasets that empower machine learning models in this area.
+Hence, we provide the VANiLLa dataset which aims at reducing this gap by offering answers in natural language sentences.
+The answer sentences in this dataset are syntactically and semantically closer to the question than to the triple fact.
+Our dataset consists of over 100k simple questions adapted from the CSQA and SimpleQuestionsWikidata datasets and generated using a semi-automatic framework.
+We also present results of training our dataset on multiple baseline models adapted from current state-of-the-art Natural Language Generation (NLG) architectures.
 We believe that this dataset will allow researchers to focus on finding suitable methodologies and architectures for answer verbalization.

 ## Dataset